 Controversy Erupts Over Nairobi’s “Dishi na County” School Lunch Program

-Janet Muthoni Ouko, the Executive Director of the Tunza Mtoto Coalition, penned an open letter to the Governor, raising some serious concerns about the program.
-According to Ouko, the Ksh1.2 billion allocated for constructing centralised kitchens should have been used to build more Early Childhood Development and Education (ECDE) centers and public schools.
-You know, to tackle the issue of overcrowding and benefit a larger number of students.
-Wise thinking, huh?
+Janet Muthoni Ouko, Executive Director of Tunza Mtoto Coalition, recently penned an open letter to Governor Sakaja, raising grave concerns about the program.
+Ouko contends that the Ksh1.2 billion spent to set up centralized kitchens would be better utilized in constructing Early Childhood Development Education (ECDE) centers and more public schools to feed the current overpopulation in education facilities.

 LEAVE A REPLY